BackARTICLE // FIXING A MULTI-LEV…

 • heldBy

-And introduced a derived concept:
+So I introduced a derived layer:

 Effective State